snphillips/LED-Candle/README.md

 ffmpeg -i flame-flicker-source.mp4 -r 30/1 $flameflicker%03d.png
 ```

-9) Our LED matrix is only 9 pixels by 16 pixels so we need to resize the images to by tiny 9x16 using ffmpeg (TODO: insert ffmpeg instructions) or this online tool: https://bulkresizephotos.com/.
+9) Our LED matrix is only 9 pixels by 16 pixels so we need to resize the images to by tiny 9x16 using ffmpeg (TODO: insert ffmpeg instructions on shrinking video before breaking the images into pngs) or this online tool: https://bulkresizephotos.com/.
 10) Remove the full size pngs from the flame-normal & flame-flicker folders so only the tiny pngs are left.
 You can discard them or set them aside for safe keeping.
 11) Navigate into the flame-normal folder.
 Run the following python script to generate an h file.
 If you see a file called `data-flame-normal.h` in the folder, the script worked.